-M.A.
-Curriculum Requirements
+MA Curriculum Requirements

 A maximum of two elective courses taken Pass/Fail can count toward the degree.
 Courses taken for R credit, in which a student is exempt from the final exam or essay, do not count toward the degree.
 Students must maintain a cumulative GPA of 3.0 or higher to remain in good academic standing.
 Language courses do not count toward the degree.
-Students must demonstrate intermediate proficiency in a language other than English (roughly equivalent to four semesters of collegiate study) in an exam taken during the fall semester.
+Students must demonstrate intermediate proficiency in a language other than English (roughly equivalent to four semesters of collegiate study) during the fall semester.
 (See “Language Proficiency” below).

 Advising